Antoine-Bollinger/bricolo/README.md

 D_PWD=your_password
 ```

-#### Step 2: Create an SQL Dump File
+#### Step 2: Customize the SQL Dump File (Optional)

-Bricolo will look for a default SQL dump file at `src/Data/dump_sql.txt` to create tables and insert data.
-An example SQL dump file might look like this:
+Bricolo uses a default SQL dump file located at `src/Data/dump_sql.txt` to create tables and insert data.
+By default, this file includes SQL commands to create a basic users table:

 ```sql
 -- src/Data/dump_sql.txt